Why should the grind change with the seasons?

 - A more regular flow.

-- A more golden cream.
+- A more golden crema.

-Filter and Chemex: Beware of under-extraction
+Filter and Chemex: beware of under-extraction

 The role of coffee storage